Insurance

 • Can provide a cost-effective means of ensuring a comfortable environment for building occupants

-• No traditional combustion processes involved
+• No traditional combustion processes are involved

 There are two main types of Infrared heating technologies, known as Near Infrared (NIR) and Far Infrared (FIR).
 While both operate using the same basic principles, the use of Near Infrared (NIR) is not considered appropriate or safe to use in an environment such as a church or public building for safety reasons.
 Only Far Infrared (FIR) heaters should be used in these environments.